Face Recognition is a computer vision technique which enables a computer to predict the identity of a person from an image.

 Generate Face Representation or Encoding

 Convolutional Neural Networks ( CNNs ) are very good feature extractors.
 They look at small parts of an image and use convolutions over many layers to generate reliable features to distinguish between visually different objects.
-Please refer to our post to know more about CNNs.
+Please refer to our post on image classification using convolutional neural networks in Keras to know more about CNNs.

 The first step is to generate a compact face representation from the input face image.
 Suppose we have a CNN which takes a face image as input and produces an array of “n” numbers as output.
 We call this array an Encoding, since the face is now encoded using only this array.
 We can visualize the case for n=2 as shown below.

 The above figure depicts the encodings generated for each image and also shows how they might look in a 2-dimensional feature space ( Generally, n=128 ).
 The points shown on the graph are called Face Embedding since they are now embedded in a feature space.